xphyr/synology-csi/README.md

     - If you leave the parameter *location* blank, the CSI driver will choose a volume on DSM with available storage to create the volumes.
     - All iSCSI volumes created by the CSI driver are Thin Provisioned LUNs on DSM.
 This will allow you to take snapshots of them.
     - `devAttribs` is string of parameters separated with `,`.
 If the parameter name ends with `-`, the `-` sign is stripped and parameter is explicitly set to `Enabled: 0`.
+    - Unless you are using a secondary Storage Network on your nodes, you should NOT define an nfsACLOverride.

-3. Apply the YAML files to the Kubernetes cluster.
+1. Apply the YAML files to the Kubernetes cluster.

     ```
     kubectl apply -f <storageclass_yaml>